perfsonar/docs/addon_microdep.rst

 The three core packages to be installed to enable the *Microdep* add-on are

   *  *perfsonar-microdep-map* - Web based map GUI
-  *  *perfsonar-microdep-ana* - Analytic scripts reporting anomalities
+  *  *perfsonar-microdep-ana* - Analytic scripts reporting anomalies
   *  *perfsonar-microdep-archive* - Storage additions to "feed" the analytic scripts and store reported anomality events

 The add-on may be install on different perfSONAR system architectures.
 Two variant are described in the following subsection.